Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 }
 ```

 That's it!
-You can now shoot projectiles from the player's position to the target.
-You can now move the player and aim with the mouse, and shoot with the left mouse button.
+You can now shoot projectiles from the player's position toward the target.
+Move the player and aim with the mouse, and shoot with the left mouse button.

 | ![The player shoots](images/ch04_final-screen.gif) |
 | :-----------------------------------------------------------------------------------------------: |